-SPA 301 Conversation and Composition I

-Focus on the oral use of the target language with regular student oral presentations, role plays and interviews.
+SPA 301 Conversation through Film and Text 3 Focus on the oral use of the target language with regular student oral presentations, role plays and interviews.
 Journalistic and literary readings will serve as input for class discussions, and also as a model for students' development in academic writing in the target language.

-SPA 302W Conversation and Composition II
+SPA 302W Critical Thought, Conversation and Writing

 Focus on the process of critical thinking with the development of academic writing in the target language.
 The oral use of the target language in discussion of literary texts and scholarly articles is stressed.
-Writing intensive course.
+This is a writing-intensive course.

-SPA 310 Spanish Phonetics and Phonology

-Spanish 310 is designed to help students improve their pronunciation of Spanish while acquiring the skill to eventually, as K-12 FL teachers, instruct their future students in the correct pronunciation of the Spanish language.
+SPA 310 Spanish Phonetics and Phonology 3 Spanish 310 is designed to help students improve their pronunciation of Spanish while acquiring the skill to eventually, as K-12 FL teachers, instruct their future students in the correct pronunciation of the Spanish language.
 Students will be introduced to the general phonetics and phonology of Spanish, will develop the ability to analyze the sound system of Spanish in the Americas, as well as Peninsular Spanish, and will explore the sound features of its principal dialects.